AndreZiviani/aws-fuzzy/README.md

   -h, --help      Show this help message

 Available commands:
-  peering  Chart peering relationship
+  nm        Chart NetworkManager topology peering   Chart peering relationship tgroutes  Chart TransitGateway route tables
 ```

-A graph is generated in HTML format, each node is color coded with account name (based on profiles defined AWS config file) containing the resource, each edge represents a connection and have a tooltip showing the tag (in case of `vpcpeering`) or port (`securitygroup` mode).
+A graph is generated in HTML format, with account name based on profiles defined AWS config file.
-The HTML file containing the graph is saved in the current directory with the name `graph.html`.
+The HTML file containing the graph is saved in the current directory.

 ## SSH